Behavioral

 BACKGROUND

-BiL was launched in 2022, but our team has been at the forefront of utilizing social media and digital platforms to discover actionable insights to guide health campaigns since the early 2000s.
-In 2016, Upswell was the first to use Facebook data and APIs to gain key insights into how people discussed and thought about crucial health decisions.
+BiL was launched in September 2022, but our partners and team members have been at the forefront of utilizing social media and digital platforms to discover actionable insights to guide health campaigns since the early 2000s.
+In 2016, BiL’s partner Upswell was the first to use Facebook data and APIs to gain key insights into how people discussed and thought about crucial health decisions.
 The impact of that effort can be seen on campaigns like the one UNICEF Brazil ran during a devastating zika outbreak.
-Our efforts on this front were the precursor to what is now Meta’s Data for Good team.
+These efforts were the precursor to Meta’s Data for Good team.